Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Can't Wait for Optimus?
 Compare Available Alternatives

-While Tesla Optimus remains unavailable for purchase, these humanoid robots are shipping to institutions in the USA and Canada today.
+While Tesla Optimus remains unavailable, these humanoid robots are shipping to institutions in the USA & Canada.
+All pricing verified February 2026.

 Specification Tesla Optimus